imazen/imageflow/docs/redis.md

 * volatile-ttl allows us to confidently store metadata for remote objects, but also utilize leftover space for byte or bitmap data caching
 * Persistence required, but interval is less crucial.
-* maxmemory-policy to noeviction will block writes instead of exhasuting resources.
+* maxmemory-policy to noeviction will block writes instead of exhausting resources.

 Partitioning across Redis servers needs to happen by an inexpensively-computed key.
-For RIAPI requests this could be the 'primay image' base URL.
+For RIAPI requests this could be the 'primary image' base URL.
 For JSON requests this could be the first listed resource.
 Duplicates would happen for multi-image sources.

 ## Schema: